susam/emacs4cl/README.md

     ```

     When Emacs runs in a GUI window, by default, it starts with a menu
     bar, tool bar, and scroll bar.
-Experienced users use Emacs
-    completely through the keyboard via the various key bindings for
-    various operations, so many of them hide these additional bars to
+Many (but not all) users like to
-    make the Emacs window look clean and minimal.
+    hide them in order to make the Emacs frame look clean and minimal.
+    Note that in Emacs, the term *frame* refers to the GUI window or
+    the region of the desktop where Emacs is displayed.
+In Emacs, the
+    term *window* refers to what we usually call split panes these
+    days.

+    Many users find the menu bar helpful because it helps in
+    discovering new features.
+Even with the menu bar hidden with the
+    above line of Emacs Lisp code, the menu can be accessed anytime
-    If you are a beginner to Emacs, you might find the menu bar helpful
+    easily by typing `<f10>`.
+If you really want the menu bar to be
-    initially, so you might not want this line in your Emacs
-    initialization file.
-In that case, remove this line or just comment
+    visible at all times, remove the above line of Emacs Lisp code or
-    it out by inserting a semicolon (i.e., `;`) before the opening
+    just comment it out by inserting a semicolon (i.e., `;`) before
-    parentheses.
+    the opening parentheses.

   - Hide the tool bar and scroll bar: